+- D20 The Chief Finance Officer may write off income or physical items with a value not exceeding £5,000 or unlimited where there is bankruptcy, liquidation proceedings, administration or receivership proceedings have been instigated.

+- D21 Group Heads and the Deputy Group Head for Customer Services and Deputy Chief Executive (Chief Finance Officer) may write off debts for individual outstanding balances up to the following values:

+- Council Tax to the value of £5.000

+- Business Rates to the value of £9,000

-- D20 The Chief Finance Officer may write off income or physical items with a value not exceeding £5,000 or unlimited where there is bankruptcy, liquidation proceedings, administration or receivership proceedings have been instigated. - D21 The Deputy Group Head (Customer Services) can write off debts for business rates not exceeding £9,000 and Council Tax not exceeding £3,000.
-The Group Head for Community Wellbeing can write off debts for Housing Benefits not exceeding £5,000.
-Any write offs above these values must be submitted to the Corporate Policy and Resources Committee or approval. - D22 An up to date record of all income written-off will be maintained by the Chief Finance Officer, and an independent reconciliation of write-off sums to approved lists for write-off will be made periodically.
+- Housing Benefits to the value of £5,000

+- Sales Ledger to the value of £3,000

+- D22 An up to date record of all income written-off will be maintained by the Chief Finance Officer, and an independent reconciliation of write-off sums to approved lists for write-off will be made periodically.